ADRC of the Mother Lode

 What is an Aging and Disability Resource Connection (ADRC)?

 ADRCs provide a central source of current, reliable, and objective information about a broad range of programs or services available to older adults and people with disabilities, regardless of income.
 ADRCs are welcoming and accessible places where older adults, people with disabilities, families, caregivers, and friends can obtain free, accurate, and unbiased information on several aspects of life, related to aging or living with a disability.
 These services help you or your loved ones make informed decisions about living independently with dignity in the setting of choice.

-As an advocate for older adults and persons with disabilities, the Emerging ADRC of the Mother Lode strives to ensure opportunities for independence and the highest quality of life available to anyone in our planning and service area.
+As an advocate for older adults and people with disabilities, the ADRC of the Mother Lode strives to ensure opportunities for independence and the highest quality of life available to anyone in our planning and service area.

 How long do ADRC services last?

 You can use our services whenever you need them.
 We are here to help you with short-term and long-term needs.